alanqrwang/keymorph/README.md

     optimizer.step()
 ```
 The `network` variable is a CNN with center-of-mass layer which extracts keypoints from the input images.
 The `kp_aligner` variable is a keypoint alignment module.
 It has a function `grid_from_points()` which returns a flow-field grid encoding the transformation to perform on the moving image.
-The transformation can either be affine or nonlinear.
+The transformation can either be rigid, affine, or nonlinear (TPS).

 ## Training KeyMorph
 Use `scripts/run.py` to train KeyMorph.